Teresa Weatherspoon

-Teresa Gaye Weatherspoon (born December 8, 1965) is an American professional basketball coach and former player who serves as assistant coach for the New Orleans Pelicans of the National Basketball Association (NBA).
-She played for the New York Liberty and Los Angeles Sparks of the Women's National Basketball Association (WNBA) and served as the head basketball coach of the Louisiana Tech Lady Techsters.
+Teresa Gaye Weatherspoon (born December 8, 1965) is an American professional basketball coach and former player who is the head coach for Vinyl BC of the Unrivaled basketball league.
+She was previously the head coach of the Chicago Sky of the Women's National Basketball Association (WNBA).
+She played for the New York Liberty and Los Angeles Sparks of the WNBA and served as the head basketball coach of the Louisiana Tech Lady Techsters.
 Weatherspoon was inducted into the Women's Basketball Hall of Fame in 2010, and the Naismith Memorial Basketball Hall of Fame in 2019.
 In 2011, she was voted in by fans as one of the Top 15 players in WNBA history.
 In 2016, Weatherspoon was chosen to the WNBA Top 20@20, a list of the league's best 20 players ever in celebration of the WNBA's twentieth anniversary.

-Playing and coaching career
+Professional career

 Born in Pineland, Texas, Weatherspoon was a health and physical education major and star basketball player at Louisiana Tech.
 In 1988, her senior season, she led the Lady Techsters to the NCAA national title.
 After college, Weatherspoon played overseas in Italy, France and Russia for 8 years.

+WNBA

 Weatherspoon is one of the original players of the WNBA in 1997 when she joined the New York Liberty in the WNBA's inaugural season.
+Her debut game was played on June 21, 1997, in a 67–57 win over the Los Angeles Sparks.
+In her first game, Weatherspoon recorded 3 points, 7 rebounds and 10 assists (the first player in WNBA history to record double-digit assists in a game).
 A talented ball-handler and charismatic leader, her energetic play quickly endeared her to the fans and media in New York.
+The Liberty reached the first WNBA finals, but fell short to the Houston Comets.
+Weatherspoon was the first winner of the league's Defensive Player of the Year Award.

+The Liberty finished the 1998 season 18 - 12 behind Weatherspoon's averages of 6.8 points, 4 rebounds and 6.4 assists.
+However, the team missed the playoffs.
+Weatherspoon would win the Defensive Player of the Year Award again in 1998 becoming the first back to back recipient of the award.

-In 1997 she was the first winner of the league's Defensive Player of the Year Award.
-She won the title again in 1998.
-During the 1999 WNBA Finals, Weatherspoon had one of the most memorable feats in WNBA history; in Game 2, the Liberty were down 67–65 against the Houston Comets with no timeouts left and 2.4 seconds left on the game clock after a shot made by Tina Thompson.
+Having a similar productive season with the Liberty in 1999 (in addition to being selected as a 1999 All-Star), Weatherspoon and the team were able to make it back to the Finals with an 18 - 14 record.
+During the 1999 WNBA Finals, Weatherspoon had one of the most memorable feats in WNBA history; in Game 2 on September 4, 1999, the Liberty were down 67–65 against the Houston Comets with no timeouts left and 2.4 seconds left on the game clock after a shot made by Tina Thompson.
 After receiving the inbound pass, Weatherspoon dribbled the ball up to half court and made a game-winning shot 50 feet away from the basket to force a Game 3.
 That moment would later be referred to as "The Shot".
-Up until the 2003 season, she held the distinction of being the only WNBA player to start every one of her games.
-After the 2003 season, she was not re-signed by the Liberty and signed with the Los Angeles Sparks.
-After her 2004 season with the Sparks, Weatherspoon retired.